 grip, when you put the camera into a bag or take it out of it.
 But in

-principle handling is just like any other mechanical camera with the
+principle handling is just as easy as any other mechanical camera with

-big difference that you can have immedite results.
+big difference that you can have immediate results.

 new Lomo Diana Square has some features that facilitate handling.
 The mechanical shutter